 8. Lean on your team

 Even when you're putting all your skills to work, you can be in way over your head.
 That's natural — you're not supposed to know everything.
 Figuring out how to deal with difficult customers often requires that you ask for help.

-One day, a man called in for help who was experiencing suicidal thoughts.
+One day, a man called in for help while experiencing suicidal thoughts.
 "It was difficult at first to understand what was going on because I thought the client was under the influence of drugs, but once I identified the situation, I was able to escalate the conversation to a clinician.
 We got him the help he needed," says Haire.

 9. Get creative when making things right

 "I get more creative than I used to.
-I've even called ahead to other restaurants where a customer regularly dines and purchased a bottle of champagne for them in advance,” says Howard.
+I've even called ahead to other restaurants where a customer regularly dines and purchased a bottle of champagne for them in advance."

 People love it.
-Not only is her approach generous, it's unexpected.
+Not only is her approach generous, but it's also unexpected.
 Give it a try.
 Over time, you'll become an expert at turning a terrible experience into a reason for a customer to love you forever.